-To close a bot, select the one you need, and navigate the mouse cursor to the [Close] icon.
+To close a bot, select the one you need, and navigate the mouse cursor to the [Stop Bot] button.

 On your right-hand side, you will see a panel with your bot's current status and options for how the bot can be closed.

-1) Cancel all open orders.
-This option will simply close all your open orders; the base currency and the quote currency from open orders will come back to your available balance.
+Cancel all open orders: This option will close all your open orders; the base currency and the quote currency from open trades will return to your available balance.

-2) Sell at the market price.
-By choosing this option, all the base currency in open orders will be sold at the market price, leaving you the results highlighted in the Total PNL column.
+Sell at the market price: By choosing this option, all the base currency in open orders will be sold at the market price, leaving you the results highlighted in the Total PNL column.

 After you choose how you want to close your bot, press the [Confirm] button.
 It will initiate the process of shutting your bot down.